ruik3z/nethunter-setup-guide/README.md

 Connect.

-To turn off vncserver, navigate back to NetHunter terminal and run `vncserver -kill`
+To turn off vncserver, navigate back to NetHunter Terminal and run `vncserver -kill`

 To shut down Kali NetHunter chroot completely, just navigate to Kali Chroot Manager in NetHunter app and press 'Stop' at the bottom